-The 1850 Fugitive Slave Act allowed fugitive and free slaves in the north to be captured and enslaved.
-This made Harriet’s job as an Underground Railroad conductor much harder and forced her to lead enslaved people further north to Canada, traveling at night, usually in the spring or fall when the days were shorter.
+The 1850 Fugitive Slave Act allowed fugitive and freed workers in the north to be captured and enslaved.
+This made Harriet’s role as an Underground Railroad conductor much harder and forced her to lead enslaved people further north to Canada, traveling at night, usually in the spring or fall when the days were shorter.

 She carried a gun for both her own protection and to “encourage” her charges who might be having second thoughts.
 She often drugged babies and young children to prevent slave catchers from hearing their cries.

-Over the next ten years, Harriet befriended other abolitionists such as Frederick Douglass, Thomas Garrett and Martha Coffin Wright, and established her own Underground Railroad network.
+Over the next 10 years, Harriet befriended other abolitionists such as Frederick Douglass, Thomas Garrett and Martha Coffin Wright, and established her own Underground Railroad network.
 It’s widely reported she emancipated 300 enslaved people; however, those numbers may have been estimated and exaggerated by her biographer Sarah Bradford, since Harriet herself claimed the numbers were much lower.

 Nevertheless, it’s believed Harriet personally led at least 70 enslaved people to freedom, including her elderly parents, and instructed dozens of others on how to escape on their own.
 She claimed, “I never ran my train off the track and I never lost a passenger.”

 Harriet Tubman's Civil War Service

 When the Civil War broke out in 1861, Harriet found new ways to fight slavery.
-She was recruited to assist fugitive enslave people at Fort Monroe and worked as a nurse, cook and laundress.
+She was recruited to assist fugitive enslaved people at Fort Monroe and worked as a nurse, cook and laundress.
 Harriet used her knowledge of herbal medicines to help treat sick soldiers and fugitive enslaved people.

 In 1863, Harriet became head of an espionage and scout network for the Union Army.
 She provided crucial intelligence to Union commanders about Confederate Army supply routes and troops and helped liberate enslaved people to form Black Union regiments.